Visual brand communication brings values to life through design

 Why recognizability strengthens brands

-Consistent brand values create orientation
+Consistent brand values provide orientation

 Visual guidelines as a strategic tool